-Eye-catching murals by Pete and new literary retellings will be installed at each location, drawing on all things creepy, haunting, tragic and mystical – see www.landoflegends.wales/themes/weird-wonderful-wales for more information on the tour.
+Eye-catching murals by Pete and new literary retellings have been installed at each location, drawing on all things creepy, haunting, tragic and mystical – see http://www.landoflegends.wales/theme/weird-wonderful-wales for more information on the tour.

 To celebrate Weird & Wonderful Wales in the heart of our capital city, the tour culminated in the installation of a stunning 50ft high mural on the Grade II listed Water Tower at Cardiff Central Railway Station.